themendu/covid_from_ctscan/README.md

 Modelling is done in PyTorch.Batch size is altered as a large batch size may reduce generalization ability of the model.VGG-19(smaller architecture) didn't come out to be better.Resnet-50 was used to finalize the reuslts.Recall score was monitored at every epoch.Training on a large dataset is used and the best performing model was saved.Now a plethora of options are available.So these previous best parameters were intialized on the resnet-50 model trained  only on perfectly filtered images(232 out of 582) while training only the last two layers and fc layer of resnet-50(people refer it as transfer learning).Resnet-50 has 4 layers(each layer made up of several bottleneck layers-with batch norm included).This fetched me best accuracy.

 # Insights generated
-The best model obtained with transfer learning is shown below.It can  successfully detect  20 for every 21 COVID-19 scans given as input.
+The best model obtained with transfer learning is shown below.It has an accuracy score of 97.5%(39correct out of 40 in validation set).

 ![best_model](https://github.com/themendu/covid_from_ctscan/blob/master/image_references/screenshots/final_errors.png)